The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Summary and discussion

 \section{Summary and discussion}

 To date the most commonly used parameterization for the gluon Sivers function of the proton is the model by D'Alesio {\it et al.}~\cite{DAlesio:2015fwo}.
 However, this model does not originate from the correspondence at small $x$ to the helicity flip Odderon, and is not well suited as an initial condition for BFKL evolution.
+Hence, it is not straightforward to determine from it the BFKL anomalous dimension for the small-$x$ gluon Sivers function.

 Our goal here was to develop an alternative based on the eikonal approach, and on an effective quark model LCwf for the proton.
 Such a model incorporates empirical knowledge of the proton at moderate energy and transverse resolution scales, and can be tuned to provide a satisfactory description of Dirac and Pauli form factors.
 In particular, the model specifically involves sources (for the soft $t$-channel gluons exchanged in high-energy scattering) in the fundamental representations of both color-SU(3) and spin-SU(2).